Five Independent SOuls:

 This landmark exhibit displays over 100 historic artifacts including manuscripts, paintings, furniture, and personal objects on loan from the collections of: the American Antiquarian Society; the American Philosophical Society; Atwater Kent Collection at Drexel University; The Museum of Fine Arts, Houston; Historical Society of Princeton; the Hopewell Museum; Independence National Historical Park; Museum of the American Revolution; the National Gallery of Art; Presbyterian Historical Society; Princeton University Art Museum; Princeton University Library; The Rosenbach Museum & Library; The New York Public Library; The U.S. Naval Academy Museum; Yale University Art Gallery; and numerous private lenders.

-Morven Museum & Garden is the only extant home of a New Jersey signer (Richard Stockton) open to the public.
+Morven Museum & Garden is the only extant home of a New Jersey signer open to the public.
 Explore all of the ways that Morven and historic Princeton are commemorating America’s Semiquincentennial here.

 On view through January 17, 2027.